Have you heard of the Golden Cross signal?

 Or if you prefer, you can watch this training video below…

-The Golden Cross is a bullish phenomenon when the 50-day moving average crosses above the 200-day moving average.
+The Golden Cross Pattern is a bullish phenomenon when the 50-day moving average crosses above the 200-day moving average.

 When the market is in a long-term downtrend, the 50-day moving average is below the 200-day moving average.